Key takeaways

 You already know what they are

-You noticed the first one years ago.
-A small, bright red dome, maybe on your chest or stomach or arm.
-You looked it up.
+You noticed the first one years ago and looked it up, so the encyclopedia part is behind you.
+A small bright-red dome, maybe on your chest or stomach or arm.
 You found out it was benign.
 You moved on.

 Why they are not going away on their own

-Cherry angiomas are benign vascular growths.
-Small clusters of dilated blood vessels sit close to the skin's surface, forming the bright-red dome you see.
-They are not moles, not freckles, not something your body is going to reabsorb.
-Once a cherry angioma forms, it is permanent unless treated.
-The vasculature that created it has no mechanism for self-correction.
+They stay because the thing that made them lives under the skin, not on it.
+Cherry angiomas are benign vascular growths: small clusters of dilated blood vessels sitting close to the surface, forming the bright-red dome you see.
+They are not moles, not freckles, and not something your body reabsorbs.
+Once one forms, the vasculature that created it has no mechanism for self-correction, so it is permanent until a treatment physically reaches it.

 What finally worked and what didn't